Magicolo/orn/README.md

 <p align="center">
     <em>
 A generic implementation of a sum type (or discriminated union).
-It provides `enum Or<T1, T2, ..., N>` types as a counterpart to tuples.
+It provides `enum Or&ltT1, T2, ..., N&gt` types as a counterpart to tuples.
     </em>
 </p>